• Skip to primary navigation

 pumpkin dog cookies ingredients.

 You can use homemade pumpkin puree instead of canned.
-You can also use plain baked sweet potatoes instead of pumpkin.
+You can use mashed sweet potato or butternut squash instead of pumpkin.
+Do not use pumpkin pie mix because it may contain spices that are toxic to dogs.

 You can use a biscuit cutter or a pizza wheel if you don’t have cookie cutters.